-1. Students who receive a total of 18 points or above will complete the course without penalty a) Students who are penalized will receive a counseling session to formulate an improvement plan b) The second evaluation with substandard scoring will result in a counseling session to formulate a new improvement plan c) The third substandard evaluation will result in expulsion from the Program
+- 1. Students who receive a total of 18 points or above will complete the course without penalty - 2.
+Students who receive a total of 17 points or less will have a 20% point penalty deducted from their total points, calculated from the Course total points - a) Students who are penalized will receive a counseling session to formulate an improvement plan - b) The second evaluation with substandard scoring will result in a counseling session to formulate a new improvement plan - c) The third substandard evaluation will result in expulsion from the Program - 3.
+Students who are grossly negligent in one of the domains can be dropped from the program after the first evaluation